LME Aluminium

-LME Aluminium (or LME Aluminum in American and Canadian English) stands for a group of spot, forward, and futures contracts, trading on the London Metal Exchange (LME), for delivery of primary Aluminium that can be used for price hedging, physical delivery of sales or purchases, investment, and speculation.
+LME Aluminium (or LME Aluminum in American and Canadian English) refers to a group of spot, forward, and futures contracts, traded on the London Metal Exchange (LME), for delivery of primary aluminium.
+These contracts can be used for price hedging, physical delivery of sales or purchases, investment, and speculation.
 Producers, semi-fabricators, consumers, recyclers, and merchants can use Aluminium futures contracts to hedge Aluminium price risks and to reference prices.
-Notable companies that use LME Aluminium contracts to hedge Aluminium prices include General Motors, Boeing, and Alcoa.
+Some companies that use LME Aluminium contracts to hedge Aluminium prices include General Motors, Boeing, and Alcoa.

-As of late 2019, the system of LME Aluminium contracts is associated with 1.27 to 1.49 million tonnes of physical primary Aluminium stored in 500 to 700 warehouses around the world, out of 2.78 million tonnes of global reported warehoused Aluminium, and 11.78 million tonnes of global reported and unreported warehoused Aluminium.
-For comparison, world production of primary Aluminium in 2019 is 63.70 million tonnes, which implies that physical Aluminium tied up in the LME warehouse system for LME Aluminium contracts only makes up between 2.0% to 2.3% of world annual production.
-Despite the low amount of physical Aluminium tied to the LME contracts, they have become an important source of hedging and price discovery.
+As of late 2019, the system of LME Aluminium contracts was associated with 1.27 between 1.49 million tonnes of physical primary Aluminium stored in 500 to 700 warehouses around the world, out of 2.78 million tonnes of global reported warehoused Aluminium, and 11.78 million tonnes of global reported and unreported warehoused Aluminium.
+For comparison, world production of primary Aluminium in 2019 is 63.70 million tonnes, which implies that physical Aluminium tied up in the LME warehouse system for LME Aluminium contracts only makes up between 2.0% between 2.3% of world annual production.
+Despite the small proportion of physical Aluminium tied to the LME contracts, they have become an important source of hedging and price discovery.

 Contract description

 LME Aluminium contracts trade on the London Metal Exchange, which introduced them in 1978.

-The contracts require physical delivery of the asset for settlement, and deliverable assets for the contracts are 25 tonnes of high grade primary Aluminium.
-The contracts prices are quoted in US dollars per tonne.
+The contracts require physical delivery of the asset for settlement, and deliverable assets for the contracts are 25 tonnes of high-grade primary Aluminium.
+The contract prices are quoted in US dollars per tonne.
 LME prices have minimum tick sizes of $0.50 per tonne (or $12.50 for one contract) for open outcry trading in the LME Ring and electronic trading on LMEselect, while minimum tick sizes are reduced for inter-office telephone trading to $0.01 per tonne (or $0.50 for one contract).
 Carry trades involving Aluminium futures also have reduced minimum tick sizes at $0.01 per tonne.
 Contracts are organized along LME's prompt date (or delivery date) structure.